Marine Engineering Technology (Co-op)

 High School / Secondary Education (or higher)

-To be eligible for admission, you must possess a high school diploma including these required courses (or equivalents):
+To qualify for admission, you must have a high school diploma and have completed the following mandatory courses (or their equivalents):

 Note: Applicants must provide a valid Transport Canada Marine Medical stating “fit for sea service” or “fit for sea service with limitations”.
 In the case of an applicant with a certificate “fit for sea service with limitations”, the application will be reviewed for admission.